Skip to content

 Think of code coverage as a quality check for your tests themselves.
 High coverage doesn’t automatically mean your software is bug-free, but it does show you’ve implemented a thorough testing process.
 This can be especially valuable when you’re working with stakeholders or regulatory bodies.
 Aim for tests that exercise different parts of your code and verify expected behavior.
 Don’t get hung up on reaching 100% coverage—it’s often impractical and can even be counterproductive.
 A good explanation of code coverage emphasizes that while high coverage is good, 100% isn't always necessary or beneficial.
 Focus on writing tests that cover the most common use cases and edge cases, ensuring your application behaves as expected under various conditions.

-Prioritize Critical Code
+Prioritizing Critical Code for Coverage

 Focus your energy where it matters most: the core functions of your application.
 By prioritizing critical code paths, you’re ensuring the most important features are thoroughly tested.
 This targeted approach leads to a more stable and dependable product.
 Think about the user experience: what are the essential actions users take within your application?
 Make sure those areas are covered first.
 You can use tools like MuukTest to identify critical code paths and ensure they are adequately tested.
 Learn more about how MuukTest helps customers achieve comprehensive test coverage.